Wade Hampton III: Civil War

 During the Civil War, Hampton served in the Confederate army, resigning from the South Carolina Senate to enlist as a private in the South Carolina Militia.
 The governor of South Carolina insisted that Hampton accept a colonel's commission.

 Although he had no military experience, his years of managing plantations and serving in state government were considered signs of leadership.
-As was also the case in northern regiments, the wealthy were commissioned based on social standing and expected to finance military units.
-Hampton organized and partially funded the unit known as "Hampton's Legion," which consisted of six companies of infantry, four companies of cavalry, and one battery of artillery.
-He personally paid for all the weapons for the legion.

-Hampton was a natural cavalryman—brave, audacious, and already a superb horseman.
-Of officers without previous military experience, he was one of three to achieve the rank of lieutenant general, the others being Nathan Bedford Forrest and Richard Taylor.
+Furthermore wealthy men were commissioned based on social standing and expected to finance military units.
+Hampton organized "Hampton's Legion", which consisted of six companies of infantry, four companies of cavalry, and one battery of artillery.
+He paid for all the weapons for the unit.
+Hampton proved a natural cavalryman—brave, audacious, and a superb horseman.
+Of officers without previous military experience, he was one of three to achieve the rank of Lieutenant General, the others being Nathan Bedford Forrest and Richard Taylor.

-Hampton's first combat came at the First Battle of Manassas, where he deployed his Legion at a decisive moment, reinforcing a Confederate line that was retreating from Buck Hill, giving the brigade of Thomas J. Jackson the time to reach the field and make a defensive stand.
+Hampton's first combat came at the First Battle of Bull Run, where he deployed his unit at a decisive moment, reinforcing a Confederate line that was retreating from Buck Hill, giving the brigade of Thomas J. Jackson the time to reach the field and make a defensive stand.
 A bullet creased Hampton's forehead when he led a charge against a U.S. artillery position.
 It was the first of five wounds he would receive during the war.

+Peninsula Campaign

 During the winter of 1861–62, Hampton's Legion was assigned to the command of Gustavus W. Smith.
 Smith's division accompanied the rest of Joseph E. Johnston's Army of Northern Virginia down the Virginia Peninsula to aid in the Siege of Yorktown (1862) before Johnston withdrew to Richmond.
-On May 23, 1862, Hampton was promoted to brigadier general.
-At the Battle of Seven Pines on May 31, 1862, he was severely wounded in the foot, but while still under fire, he remained on his horse while the foot was treated.
+On May 23, 1862, Hampton was promoted to Brigadier General.
+At the Battle of Seven Pines on May 31, 1862, he was severely wounded in the foot, but while still under fire, he remained on his horse while the bullet was removed and the foot was treated.
 Hampton returned to duty in time to fill in as leader of an infantry brigade for Stonewall Jackson at the end of the Seven Days Battles, although the brigade was not significantly engaged.